kebris-c/my_lib/README.md

-# Libft
+# libft

-Libft is a C library that implements a series of useful functions for string manipulation, type conversions, and mathematical operations.
+libft is a C library that implements a series of useful functions for string manipulation, type conversions, and mathematical operations.
 This library is a fundamental project for those learning C and looking to build a solid foundation in programming.

 ## Project Structure

 The project is organized as follows:

 ```
-Libft
+libft
 ├── include
 │   ├── ft_abs.h
 │   ├── ft_boolean.h